isfopo/tandem-trivia/README.md

+To run, clone project and `cd` in to the folder.
+Then run `npm install` and `npm run` to open the page.

 ## Prompt: Tandem for 400!

 At Tandem, we love to learn and have fun and what better way to do that than to play a round of trivia.
 One of our favorite ways to wait while our test suite is running is to hop over to the #games channel on Slack and play a quick round of trivia.
 Playing trivia isn’t just a fun way to learn something new but also a great way to take a little break from a normal work task.